 The children celebrate and learn about the Chagim (festivals) as they occur throughout the year.
 They learn about the customs, laws, tefillot (prayers) and brachot (blessings) connected to the Chagim (festivals).
 Experiential learning forms a key part of the Jewish Year curriculum and our children enjoy lots of practical and hands on workshops linked with the Chagim.
 Our Jewish Year curriculum is fully integrated with our Secular curriculum and children learn about the Chagim (festivals) through Music, Art, Design and Technology, English and Maths as well as through specific Jewish Studies lessons.
 Shabbat (the Sabbath) is celebrated with a lively weekly Kabbalat Shabbat ceremony in Foundation Stage, a Kabbalat Shabbat in Key Stage 1, an Oneg Shabbat in lower Key Stage 2 and a Youth Service in Upper Key Stage 2.
 The week begins with Havdalah.

-In Reception and Year 1, the writing of block letters is seen as a reading reinforcement and not as an end in itself.
-In Year 2, the children are introduced to Hebrew script and use this throughout KS2.
+In Reception and Year 1, the writing of block letters is used to reinforce reading and from Year 2, the children are introduced to Hebrew script and use this throughout KS2.

 Torah (Bible Studies)

 Parashat Hashavua (Weekly Torah/Bible Portion)